Hill Tribe Indigo Dye – Traditional Dyeing From Plant To Fabric

 Hill Tribe Indigo Dye - The Dyeing Process

-Preparing The Fabric: The textile to be dyed is soaked in water to prepare it for dyeing.
+Preparing the Fabric: The fabric or textile to be dyed is soaked in water, nice and wet, to prepare it for dyeing.

-Dyeing The Fabric: The soaked fabric is immersed in the indigo paste mixture.
-When the cloth is removed from the dye bath, it initially appears green.
-However, upon exposure to oxygen, the indigo dye oxidizes and turns into its characteristic deep blue color.
+When the cloth is initially removed from the dye bath, it is actually green, but this isn’t a mix-up with colors.
+Once exposed to oxygen, the indigo dye oxidizes and turns into its characteristic deep blue color.
 The dyed fabric is often dipped multiple times to achieve the desired intensity of color.

 Creating Darker Shades: For darker shades, the fabric can be dipped and oxidized several times.